djaychela/hosting_pyramid_on_raspberry_pi/README.md

 Going to your Pi's IP address in a browser should now display the Pyramid Test App:

 ![pyramid test app running ok](https://user-images.githubusercontent.com/2767094/38052723-194a5f6a-32ca-11e8-9e49-dd818acb3ac3.png)

+## Using uwsgi emperor to serve the app

 The next step is to get uwsgi emperor working.